hanhan3927/usenix2025-qualcomm-trusted-application-emulation-for-fuzzing-testing/README.md

 ---

-*This work is currently under review for the USENIX Security 2025 poster session.
+*This work i has been accepted for presentation at the USENIX Security 2025 poster session.
 The full technical paper is available as a preprint on arXiv for detailed methodology and experimental results.*